-- 6) Health Sciencea.
-Nursing Services
+6) Health Science

-- b.
-Therapeutic Services

 - 7) Human Servicesa.
-Dietetics and Nutrition

-- 8) Law, Public Safety, Corrections, & Security a.
-Criminal Justice and Correction Services

-- Science, Technology, Engineering & Math (STEM)
+Dietetics and Nutrition - 8) Law, Public Safety, Corrections, & Security a.
+Criminal Justice and Correction Services - Science, Technology, Engineering & Math (STEM) a.
+Technology - 10) Transportation, Distribution, & Logisticsa.

-a.
-Project Lead the Way

-- b.
-Architectural & Engineering Design

-- 10) Transportation, Distribution, & Logistics

-- a.
 Automotive Maintenance and Light Repair

-\\Depending upon space availability, there will be a limited number of seats available for classes at the Tennessee College of Applied Technology (TCAT).
+Depending upon space availability, there will be a limited number of seats available for classes at the Tennessee College of Applied Technology (TCAT).
 Students may have the option to attend these classes for dual credit.
 A complete listing of TCAT courses offered through Dickson County High School are listed on page 35 of this registration bulletin.
 Arrangements must be made through the school counselor.
 Career and Technical Student Organizations (CTSOs) are an integral part of each career course.
 They are designed to develop personal and leadership qualities in students.

-\\Nashville State Community College offers dual credit opportunities for students to receive college credit after completing a Career and Technical course.
+Nashville State Community College offers dual credit opportunities for students to receive college credit after completing a Career and Technical course.
 For information about specific dual credit opportunities, see the list at the end of the Career and Technical section of this guide.